Rembrandt lighting is one of the most iconic lighting techniques in portrait photography.

-Read on to find out how to use this Rembrandt lighting technique.
-You’ll take amazing portraits full of moodiness and interest.
+Read on to find out how to use the Rembrandt lighting technique.
+The effect only requires a few simple steps.
+You’ll end up taking amazing portraits full of drama.

 What Is Rembrandt Lighting?

-Rembrandt lighting, instead, takes its name from the famous Dutch painter Rembrandt.
+Rembrandt lighting takes its name from the famous Dutch painter Rembrandt.
 He was a master of the chiaroscuro technique.
 And he often used this kind of light in his paintings, particularly in his self-portraits.

 As you can see from the image above, this lighting setup is a split light setup.
 It creates a triangle of light under the model’s eye on the shadowed side.

 Why Use Rembrandt Lighting?

 Rembrandt lighting is a dramatic light.
 It is one of those moody setups that plays with chiaroscuro.
-This technique from paintings makes use of strong contrasts between light and dark.
+This technique from paintings uses the sharp contrasts between light and dark.

 These are usually bold contrasts that affect the whole composition.
 As such, this is a kind of lighting that suits low key photography best.

 Rembrandt lighting will draw the viewer’s attention where the light triangle is from.
 This is because of the contrast between the dark and the light.

 It also adds a mysterious feel to the image.

 On top of this, it’s a simple setup to master.
 And you can create Rembrandt lighting with a single speedlight, for a punchy portrait.

 How to Create the Rembrandt Lighting Setup

-When it comes to recreating a particular lighting setup, you have to remember that the style is defined by the position of the lights in relation to the model.
+When it comes to recreating a particular lighting setup, you have to remember one thing.
+The position of the lights in relation to the model defines the style.
 The angle you will photograph the model from doesn’t affect this.

 The scheme below shows the position of the lights with respect to the model.
 These create the most common lighting setups.

-Rembrandt lighting (the right image in the second row) requires the key light to be placed to the side of the model’s face.
-This is similar to Split and Loop Light.
+Rembrandt lighting is the right image in the second row.
+To create it, we need to place key light to the side of the model’s face.

 Where to Position Your Key Light

 - Place your key light sideways, at a wider angle than 45 degrees, with respect to your model’s nose;

 - Lift your light above the model, angled down;